General Rules (draft)

 Help with understanding the General Rules

 We prepared supporting information to help you understand the process and requirements around categorisation of chemical introductions described in the draft General Rules and Categorisation Guidelines.
-These are for consultations purposes and we recommend you read these materials if you are planning to provide feedback.
+This supporting information was to be used for consultation purposes.

 More supporting information and guidance material will be available after the General Rules and Categorisation Guidelines are finalised.
 Prior to the commencement of the reforms, we will provide: